Learn ➜ Material Health GuidesLead Guide

 What is leach testing?

-Leach testing is one way to tell how much lead, or other metal, actually migrates out of a product.
+Leach testing is done to assess how much lead, or other metal, actually migrates out of a product.
 It’s a helpful test used in conjunction with XRF testing, to understand whether the lead in a product is bound up in it, and won’t cause harm, or if it’s leaching out, and at what level.
 For leach testing done on cookware, an acid bath method is used.
-4% acetic acid solution (essentially, extra strong vinegar) is added to the pot, boiled for 2 hours, then cooled and held at room temperature for 24 hours.
+Typically, 4% acetic acid solution (essentially, extra strong vinegar) is added to the pot, boiled for 2 hours, then cooled and held at room temperature for 24 hours.
 After that, samples of the liquid are analyzed for how much lead it contains using Inductively Coupled Plasma Mass Spectrometry (high tech lab equipment).
 Then, this result is used to back-calculate the equivalent lead content in ppm (or mg/kg) in the pot itself, that is capable of leaching.

 Leach tests are designed to greatly overestimate the amount of lead you would possibly be exposed to, to leave lots of room for error and promote less lead exposure.
 It is very unlikely that you would ever cook food under conditions that are so acidic, or for so long.
 It gives you essentially a “worst case scenario” result.